 Raleigh Williams should be part of the French consulate in Melbourne – in fact, she should be the head of the mission, such is her passion for French culture, language, and music.
 Luckily for us, she ‘s eager to share this passion through her band, La Nuit Blanche, a jazz-meets-chanson project which was recently captured in a live album.
-La Nuit Blanche are playing at the Jazz Lab tonight, which was a great opportunity for a chat with the bandleader.
+La Nuit Blanche are playing at the Jazz Lab this week, which was a great opportunity for a chat with the bandleader.

 What are you going to present at the Jazzlab?